open-guides/og-aws/README.md

 ### Alternatives and Lock-in

-* 🚪 CDNs are [a highly fragmented market](https://www.datanyze.com/market-share/cdn/).
+* 🚪CDNs are [a highly fragmented market](https://www.datanyze.com/market-share/cdn/).
 CloudFront has grown to be a leader, but many alternatives that might better suit specific needs.

 ### Tips

 * In its basic version, CloudFront [supports SSL](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/SecureConnections.html) via the [SNI extension to TLS](https://en.wikipedia.org/wiki/Server_Name_Indication), which is supported by all modern web browsers.
 If you need to support older browsers, you need to pay a few hundred dollars a month for dedicated IPs.
-    * 💸⏱ Consider invalidation needs carefully.
+    * 💸⏱Consider invalidation needs carefully.
 CloudFront [does support invalidation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) of objects from edge locations, but this typically takes many minutes to propagate to edge locations, and costs $0.005 per request after the first 1000 requests.
 (Some other CDNs support this better.)
 * Everyone should use TLS nowadays if possible.
 [Ilya Grigorik’s table](https://istlsfastyet.com/#cdn-paas) offers a good summary of features regarding TLS performance features of CloudFront.
 * An alternative to invalidation that is often easier to manage, and instant, is to configure the distribution to [cache with query strings](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/QueryStringParameters.html) and then append unique query strings with versions onto assets that are updated frequently.
-* ⏱ For good web performance, it’s important turn on the option to [enable compression](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html) on CloudFront distributions if the origin is S3 or another source that does not already compress.
+* ⏱For good web performance, it’s important turn on the option to [enable compression](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html) on CloudFront distributions if the origin is S3 or another source that does not already compress.

 ### Gotchas and Limitations